Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Introduction

 \section{Introduction}

-Let $G$ be an undirected graph that is simple and finite.
+Let $G$ be an edge-colored undirected graph that is simple and finite.
 A path in $G$ is \emph{rainbow} if no two edges of it are colored the same.
-The graph $G$ is \emph{rainbow colored} if there is a rainbow path between every pair of vertices.
-If there is a rainbow shortest path between every pair of vertices, the graph $G$ is \emph{strong rainbow colored}.
-The minimum number of colors needed to make $G$ rainbow colored is known as the \emph{rainbow connection number} and is denoted by $\rc(G)$.
-Likewise, the minimum number of colors needed to make $G$ strong rainbow colored is known as the \emph{strong rainbow connection number} and is denoted by $\src(G)$.
+The graph $G$ is \emph{rainbow-connected} if there is a rainbow path between every pair of vertices.
+If there is a rainbow shortest path between every pair of vertices, the graph $G$ is \emph{strongly rainbow-connected}.
+The minimum number of colors needed to make $G$ rainbow-connected is known as the \emph{rainbow connection number} of $G$ and is denoted by $\rc(G)$.
+Likewise, the minimum number of colors needed to make $G$ strongly rainbow-connected is known as the \emph{strong rainbow connection number} of $G$ and is denoted by $\src(G)$.
 Rainbow connectivity was introduced by Chartrand, Johns, McKeon, and Zhang~\cite{Chartrand2008} in 2008.
-While being a theoretically interesting way of strengthening connectivity, rainbow connectivity also has applications in data transfer and networking~\cite{Li2012}.
+While being a theoretically interesting way of strengthening connectivity, rainbow connectivity also has possible applications in data transfer and networking~\cite{Li2012}.
 The study of rainbow colorings and several of its variants have recently attracted increasing attention in the research community.
 For a comprehensive treatment, we refer the reader to the books~\cite{Chartrand2008b, Li2012b}, or the recent survey~\cite{Li2012}.